ethvedbitdesjan/HumorDB_/README.md

 ## Running baselines and Reproducing Paper Results

     Please refer to the folder and README in the benchmarks folder of binary classification, regression, and comparison for more details on how to run the baselines and reproduce the paper results.
 There are detailed instructions on how to run the baselines and reproduce the paper results in the README of each folder.
-For training LlaVA, please use the json files in the LlaVa_files folder.
+For training LlaVA, please use the json files similar to the ones in the LlaVa_files folder with the training instructions from the official LlaVA repository.

 ## Data Sources